cwang9208/Remus/README.md

-# Install Xen with Remus and DRBD on Ubuntu 12.10
+# Install Xen 4.2.1 with Remus and DRBD on Ubuntu 12.10
+tested using 3.5.0-23-generic

-## Install a new Ubuntu 12.10 system
+## Install a new Ubuntu 12.10 system (PC (Intel x86) desktop image)
 Both Servers
 ```
 Choose 'Use entire disk with LVM'